Sydney lockout laws: Support

-Support for the laws came from medical personnel who "have to pick up the pieces".
-A Fairfax-commissioned ReachTEL poll of 1,600 voters taken in August 2016 found "broad support within the community for keeping a 1:30am lockout (70 per cent) and retaining the 3am 'last drinks' time (72 per cent)".
+Support for the laws came from medical personnel, notably including Dr Gordian Fulde, then-Director of the Emergency Department of the nearby St Vincent's Hospital, who "have to pick up the pieces".
+A Fairfax Media commissioned ReachTEL poll of 1,600 voters taken in August 2016 found "broad support within the community for keeping a 1:30 a.m. lockout (70 per cent) and retaining the 3 a.m. 'last drinks' time (72 per cent)".
 It further found that "three-quarters of young people support existing laws" and that a majority of NSW voters said the lockout laws should be extended across the state.

 Opposition

 Opposition to the laws came mainly from the hotel industry and business.
 When the law was first introduced, the NSW branch of the Australian Hotels Association said that the law would negatively impact Sydney's nighttime economy.
-As at April 2016, they were advocating for the lockouts to be replaced with a 'no new patrons' policy, whereby patrons arriving after 3am would have to book ahead and alcohol service could continue after 1.30am.
+As at April 2016, they were advocating for the lockouts to be replaced with a 'no new patrons' policy, whereby patrons arriving after 3 a.m. would have to book ahead and alcohol service could continue after 1.30am.

 In September 2015, a 1000-member group named 'Reclaim the Streets' marched in protest of the lockout laws, claiming that the lockout had not solved the problem of alcohol-fuelled violence, instead pushing it into neighbouring suburbs, including Newtown.
 Other protests organised by 'Keep Sydney Open' such as one on 21 February 2016, attended by members of bands to protest the lockout laws, and another in October of the same year, called for the NSW Government to lift lockout laws.
 Organisers claimed that the laws alienated young people and destroyed the live music scene, while allowing The Star casino to remain open.

 A ReachTel poll commissioned by The Sun-Herald in October 2018 found a decline in support for the laws.
 Citing a decline in patronage in parts of the city, Lord Mayor Clover Moore supported reversing the lockouts.